Uploading...

 Literal translations lack a deep knowledge of the target language.
 When you literally translate words and phrases, you cannot maintain tone and your content sounds mechanical.
 As our literal translation examples proved, you can even lose the meaning of the text entirely.

 For businesses, creative translations are far superior.
 However, creating texts that resonate with the philosophy of a company means adapting words and structure, interpreting the context, and being able to transmit the message accordingly.
-It is a complex task, and working with a reliable language services provider, and a member of the ATC, such as Renaissance Translations, is essential.
+It is a complex task, and working with a reliable language services provider such as Renaissance Translations, is essential.

 We have pooled the talents of native translators and thousands of professional linguists internationally, covering most languages and subject areas.
-If you want to discuss your language translation project, please get in touch with our project managers or request a quote online.
+If you want to discuss your project, please get in touch with our project managers or request translation a quote online.

 Saint Isaac Cathedral across Moyka river at noon.
 Concept of Russian translation services.